 - Cook the orzo in salted, boiling water until "al dente".
 Drain the orzo in a colander and run cold water over it to help cool faster.

 - In a large bowl, combine the cooked orzo, cucumber, tomatoes, olives, red onion, dill, mint and feta cheese.

 - In a small bowl, use a whisk to emulsify the olive oil, red wine vinegar, salt and pepper together.
 Pour over the orzo and toss to coat ingredients evenly.

 - Cover and place in the refrigerator for one hour before serving.

-This recipe was originally posted in April 2016 and updated June 2018.
+This recipe was originally published is 2016 and updated in July 2019.